Brenanabread99/Brenanabread/_posts/2021-09-14-review-blog.md

 The project overall is a remarkable resource that shines a light on the environment in Washington during the civil war.
 It allows for in depth research into individuals, as well as providing a comprehensive overview of large subject matters.
 The project is very user-friendly with every section and tab containing instructions on functionality.

 ### Credit
 This project was published by the Center for Digital Research in the Humanities at the University of Nebraska-Lincoln.
 The publishing was released under a Creative Commons License.
 The National Endowment for the Humanities and the University of Nebraska–Lincoln funded this project.
-The rights to the images and documents presented in this project are owned by various individuals and institutions.
+The rights to the images and documents presented are owned by various individuals and institutions.